iCliniq Logo

 How Is the Technique Performed?

+In Women: Analgesia is not required for urethral catheterization in women.
+Lubrication jelly is applied to the tip of the catheter.
 Then, the lubricated catheter tip is advanced into the urethral meatus.
-Once urine gets collected in the bag, that indicates the correct placement of the catheter.
-The catheter balloon is then inflated using sterile water, as per the manufacturer's recommendations.
+Once urine gets collected in the bag, the correct catheter placement is indicated.
+The catheter balloon is then inflated using sterile water, per the manufacturer's recommendations.
 For obese individuals, exposing the meatus may require help from a second person or placing the individual in a Trendelenburg position (head declined than the feet).
 Adequate swabbing with povidone-iodine helps in visualization.
 If the catheter is inserted in the vagina wrongly, it should not be removed until a new sterile catheter is successfully inserted into the meatus.

 When Should the Catheter Be Removed?